CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload.md

 # Uploading and encrypting data via user interface

 Your data is automatically encrypted when you upload data to SD Connect.
 This is suitable for all file types and formats.
-More information about data encryption (link)

-## Upload and encrypting data files less than 100 GB
+Automated encryption and data upload via a web browser is for files up to 100 GB.
+Files larger than 100 GB can be encrypted using an application and uploaded programmatically.

 ### Upload and encrypt files to a new folder